masadeghi/journal_finder/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-If you want to test the final functionality (journal recommendation system), import the .pkl dictionaries to the journal_finder.ipynb script and skip to the
+**journal_finder.ipynb script:** If you want to test the final functionality (journal recommendation system), import the .pkl dictionaries to the journal_finder.ipynb script and skip to the "Define function that computes similarity ..." section.

-"Define function that computes similarity ..." section.
+**finetuned_BERT_journal_recommender.ipynb:** You could skip the scraping section in this notebook as well.
+Upload the Pubmed data to your Drive or Colab and then skip to "Alternatively, use the presaved ..." section.

 ### Installation